0xnicholas/gazer/README.md

 CRAFT is composed of two major components, modules and a runtime.

 ### Modules
-Pallets are functional units that build the Gazer Runtime.
-Each pallet encapsulates a portion of the business logic, such as accounts, staking, gov, and so on.
+Modules are functional units that build the Gazer Runtime.
+Each module encapsulates a portion of the business logic, such as accounts, staking, gov, and so on.

 A module is defined as a `mod module` wrapped by the `craft::module` macro.
 Within this macro, module components can be defined.
 Most notable of these parts are:
 - Config, allowing a module to make itself configurable and generic over types, values and such.